jasondsmith72/ClaudeComputerCommander-Unlocked/README.md

 * NEW: Command-based fallbacks - Even when direct file access fails, commands will be used as a fallback
 * NEW: Improved path handling - Better support for Windows paths and relative directories
 * NEW: Cross-platform support - Works on Windows, macOS, and Linux
+* NEW: Winget support - Option 1 now uses winget to install Node.js if available

 ## Prerequisites